IridioCapital/Mida/README.md

 await mySystem.start();
 ```

-Trading systems are used under the hood to regulate and execute market components.
-It's recommended to use the Market Component API over the Trading System API as it
-allows to quickly develop and maintain an idea in a declarative way.

 ### Paper trading and backtesting
 Mida comes with an out of the box simulator of exchanges and spot trading accounts,
 for paper trading and backtesting read [Paper Trading with Mida](https://www.mida.org/posts/paper-trading-with-mida/).